Quantum Synchronizable Codes From Cyclotomic Classes of Order Two over $\mathbb{Z}_{2q}$: Introduction

 \section{Introduction}

 In recent decades, quantum information and quantum computation have experienced remarkable progress.
-Quantum error-correcting code is a fundamental tool in quantum communication that allows for quantum information processing in a noisy environment \cite{2002QuantumC,1998Good,2020Quantum}.
-Typically, quantum noise is a kind of error corresponds to additive noise in classical encoding theory.
-Misalignment is another type error that can also cause catastrophic failure in quantum information transmission.
+Quantum error-correcting codes are fundamental tool in quantum communication that allows for quantum information processing in a noisy environment \cite{2002QuantumC,1998Good,2020Quantum}.
+Typically, quantum error-correcting codes are designed to correct the effects of bit errors and phase errors caused by Pauil operator, which correspond to additive noise in classical encoding theory.
+Misalignment is another type of errors that can also cause catastrophic failure in quantum information transmission.
 Misalignment can be brought in wherever the information processing device misidentifies the boundaries of an information stream.
-For instance, suppose that the quantum information we transmit can be expressed by an ordered sequence of information block, and each chunk of information is encoded into a block of consecutive three qubits in a stream of qubit $|q_i\rangle$.
-If three blocks of information are encoded, we have $9$ ordered qubits $\left(|q_0\rangle|q_1\rangle|q_2\rangle|q_3\rangle|q_4\rangle|q_5\rangle|q_6\rangle|q_7\rangle|q_8\rangle\right)$ in which each of the three blocks $\left(|q_0\rangle|q_1\rangle|q_2\rangle\right)$, $\left(|q_3\rangle|q_4\rangle|q_5\rangle\right)$ and $\left(|q_6\rangle|q_7\rangle|q_8\rangle\right)$ forms an information chunk.
-The synchronization system was established at the beginning of information transmission, but synchronization may be lost during the quantum communications or quantum computations.
+For instance, suppose that the quantum information which we transmit can be expressed by an ordered sequence of information blocks.
+Each chunk of information is encoded into a block of three consecutive qubits in a stream of qubits $|q_i\rangle$.
+If three chunks of information are encoded, we have $9$ ordered qubits $\left(|q_0\rangle|q_1\rangle|q_2\rangle|q_3\rangle|q_4\rangle|q_5\rangle|q_6\rangle|q_7\rangle|q_8\rangle\right)$ where each of the three blocks $\left(|q_0\rangle|q_1\rangle|q_2\rangle\right)$, $\left(|q_3\rangle|q_4\rangle|q_5\rangle\right)$ and $\left(|q_6\rangle|q_7\rangle|q_8\rangle\right)$ forms an information chunk.
+We assume that the synchronization was established at the beginning of the transmission, but synchronization may be lost during the quantum communication or quantum computation.
 This type of error occurs when the receiver incorrectly locates the boundary of each block of data by a certain number of positions towards the left or right.
-For example, the receiver wrongly read out $\left(|q_5\rangle|q_6\rangle|q_7\rangle\right)$ instead of the correct information chunk $\left(|q_6\rangle|q_7\rangle|q_8\rangle\right)$.
+For example, the receiver wrongly read out $\left(|q_5\rangle|q_6\rangle|q_7\rangle\right)$ instead of the correct block $\left(|q_6\rangle|q_7\rangle|q_8\rangle\right)$.
 For more details, see \cite{BOSE1967616,2012Block}.